pinohu/DYNASTY/ohu-legacy-codex/appendices/appendix-a-quick-reference.md

-# Appendix A: Quick Reference Guides
+﻿# Appendix A: Quick Reference Guides

 ## Introduction

-This appendix provides high-level checklists for the recurring rhythms of the The Legacy Codex.
+This appendix provides high-level checklists for the recurring rhythms of the Legacy Codex.
 These guides are designed to be printed or integrated into your project management software (ClickUp/SuiteDash) to ensure consistency and completeness in daily operations.

 ---